mongodb-js/vscode/README.md

 ![MongoDB Shell](resources/screenshots/shell-launcher.png)

+*The shell binary needs to be in your `$PATH`.
+This functionality has some issues on Windows, we'll release an update with a fix soon.*

 ### Terraform snippet for MongoDB Atlas

 If you use Terraform to manage your infrastructure, MongoDB for VS Code helps you get started with the [MongoDB Atlas Provider](https://www.terraform.io/docs/providers/mongodbatlas/index.html).
 Just open a Terraform file, type `atlas` and you are good to go.